 \begin{proof} Fix $x \in X$.
 Consider the set of all $U \in \bsc$ such that $x$ is in the image of some open embedding $U \into X$.
-Since the $U$ form a basis for $X$ by Proposition~\ref{prop.basics-form-a-basis}, the set of $U$ is non-empty.
+Since the $U$ form a basis for $X$ by Proposition~\ref{prop.basics-form-a-basis}, the set of $U$ is nonempty.
 Since $x$ has a local depth, the depth of all such $U$ is bounded by $\depth(x)$.
 Hence there is an element of maximal depth, $U_0$.
 By Lemma~\ref{lemma.only-equivalences}, this element is unique, and this gives a map of sets $X \to [\bsc]$ sending $x \mapsto U_0$.

 Now we prove the map $X \to [\bsc]$ is continuous.
 If $X$ is empty, this is trivially true.
 By induction, assume that $X \to [\bsc]$ is continuous for all singular $X$ of depth $d$.
-Then the map $\alpha: U \to [\bsc]$ is continuous for all singular basics $U$ of depth $d+1$, as follows: Any point $x \in \RR^i \times \{\ast\} \subset \RR^i \times \sC(Z)$ is sent to $[U] \in [\bsc]$.
+Then the map $\alpha: U \to [\bsc]$ is continuous for all singular basics $U$ of depth $d+1$, as follows: any point $x \in \RR^i \times \{\ast\} \subset \RR^i \times \sC(Z)$ is sent to $[U] \in [\bsc]$.
 By definition of the order on $[\bsc]$, any open set containing $U$ must contain the whole image of $\alpha$, so the pre-image of any such open set (being all of $U$) is open.
 Any other open set in $\alpha(U)$ consists of $[V] \in [\bsc]$ with strictly smaller depth, so the inductive hypothesis guarantees that their pre-images are open in $\RR^i \times \RR_{>0} \times Z \subset U$.
 Now we prove $\alpha: X \to [\bsc]$ is continuous for all singulars of depth $d+1$.

-Choose an open cover of $X$ by basics, $\{\phi_i: U_i \into X\}$.
-Note that the map $\alpha_{U_i} : U_i \to [\bsc]$ is the composite $\alpha \circ \phi_i: U_i \into X \to [\bsc]$.
+Choose an open cover of $X$ by basics, $\{\varphi_i: U_i \into X\}$.
+Note that the map $\alpha_{U_i} : U_i \to [\bsc]$ is the composite $\alpha \circ \varphi_i: U_i \into X \to [\bsc]$.
 Fix an open set $W \subset [\bsc]$.
 Then

-Note that $(\alpha \circ \phi_i)^{-1}(W) = \alpha_{U_i}^{-1}(W) \subset U_i$, so it is open in $U_i$ because the map $\alpha_{U_i}$ is continuous for basics.
-The result follows by remembering that $\phi_i$ is an open embedding.
+Note that $(\alpha \circ \varphi_i)^{-1}(W) = \alpha_{U_i}^{-1}(W) \subset U_i$, so it is open in $U_i$ because the map $\alpha_{U_i}$ is continuous for basics.
+The result follows by remembering that $\varphi_i$ is an open embedding.

-Now that we have proven continuity for all stratified spaces with bounded depth (and hence all basics), it follows that $\alpha$ is continuous for arbitrary stratified spaces.
+Now that we have proven continuity for all conically smooth stratified spaces with bounded depth (and hence all basics), it follows that $\alpha$ is continuous for conically smooth stratified spaces.
 Simply repeat the argument from the previous paragraph verbatim. \end{proof}

 \begin{definition}[$X_{[U]}$] Let $U=\RR^i\times \sC(Z)$ be a basic.
 Denote the pullback topological space

 and refer to it as the $[U]$-stratum -- it is the locus of those points in $X$ about which embeddings $U\hookrightarrow X$ form a local base.
 It follows from Corollary~\ref{strata-smooth} that $X_{[U]}$ is a smooth manifold of dimension $i:={\sf dim}(U)-\depth(U)$. \end{definition}